PyconUK/2016.pyconuk.org/news/last-email-before-the-conference.md

 ### Evening dinners

 There are a few tickets left for the [conference dinner](http://2016.pyconuk.org/conference-dinner/) on Friday, and the dinners at [the Clink](http://2016.pyconuk.org/the-clink/) on Thursday, Saturday, and Sunday.
 Don't leave it too late to book!
+They will sell out.

 ### And finally...